This page contains information that is no longer current but remains on our site for reference purposes.

 The following information explains the guidelines for requesting DACA for the first time.
-If you need further information and cannot find it in our Frequently Asked Questions, you can call our National Customer Service Center at 1-800-375-5283 or 1-800-767-1833 (TDD for the hearing-impaired).
-Customer service officers are available Monday-Friday from 8 a.m. to 6 p.m. in each U.S. time zone.
+If you need further information and cannot find it in our Frequently Asked Questions, you can call the USCIS Contact Center at 800-375-5283.
+For people who are deaf, hard of hearing, or have a speech disability:TTY 800-767-1833.
+Representatives are available Monday-Friday from 8 a.m. to 6 p.m. in each U.S. time zone.

 You may request DACA if you:

 - Were under the age of 31 as of June 15, 2012;